erichegt/askbot-devel/askbot/doc/source/initialize-database-tables.rst

     python manage.py syncdb

+.. versionchanged:: 0.7.21
+    When the script asks you if you want to create a superuser, answer yes if you want to create one.
+By default Askbot sets admin status(superuser) for the first user created automatically but also supports this form.

+.. deprecated:: 0.7.21
     When the script asks you if you want to create a superuser, answer **no**.

 Then run::